bobluppes/barhive/README.md

 npm run dev
 ```

 Next, the environment variables need to be set.
 An example configuration can be found in `barhive/.env.example`, you can simply copy this file to `barhive/.env` and edit the variables accordingly.
-The most important settings are the database settings:
+The most important settings are the database settings.
+You will need to create an empty database on your local MySql installation and provide it's name and login credentials to the .env file:

 ```
 DB_DATABASE=[your_database_name]